 Wix Has Tons of Features, But Editor X Has All That and More

-Editor X is the clear winner when it comes to features, but only if you’re a developer who needs advanced tools in the first place.
-Despite being beginner-friendly, Wix is a fully functional site builder, offering complete blogging tools, e-commerce functionality, and much more.
+Editor X is the clear winner when it comes to features.
+But the advanced features will only be useful if you’re a developer with some experience under your belt.
+Wix might be more user-friendly, but it’s a fully functional site builder, with complete blogging tools, e-commerce functionality, and much more.

 For example, the Wix Stores app, which lets you sell both digital and physical products from your site (as well as on Amazon and Facebook), can be installed on any Wix template.
 If you’re interested in building an online store, you can read more about it in our expert Wix e-commerce review.